On the scaling limits of weakly asymmetric bridges: Hydrodynamic limit

 \begin{proposition} The entropy solutions of (\ref{PDEBurgersDensity}) and (\ref{PDEBurgersDirichlet}) coincide. \end{proposition} \begin{proof} Both solutions exist and are unique.
 Let us show that the solution of (\ref{PDEBurgersDirichlet}) satisfies the conditions of Definition \ref{Def:EntropySolutionZeroFlux}: actually, the two first conditions are automatically satisfied, so we focus on the third one.
-The BLN conditions above immediately imply that $\eta(t,0)$ and $\eta(t,1)$ are necessarily in $\{0,1\}$ for almost all $t>0$, so that the third condition is satisfied. \end{proof}
+If $\eta(t,0)\in (0,1)$ then pick $c=1$ and observe that